dredremontes/dredremontes.github.io/_publications/2023-12-13-pivot-clip.md

 title: "Integrin Mechanosensing relies on Pivot-clip Mechanism to Reinforce Cell Adhesion"
 collection: publications
 permalink: /publication/2024-12-13-pivot-clip
-excerpt: 'Our study integrates molecular and cellular-level modeling to propose that fibronectin's synergy site reinforces cell adhesion through enhanced binding properties and a mechanosensitive pivot-clip mechanism.
+excerpt: 'Our study integrates molecular and cellular-level modeling to propose that fibronectin&#39;s synergy site reinforces cell adhesion through enhanced binding properties and a mechanosensitive pivot-clip mechanism.
 This work sheds light on the intricate interplay between mechanical forces and cell-matrix interactions, contributing to our understanding of cellular behaviors in physiological and pathological contexts.'
 date: 2023-12-13
 venue: 'Biophysical Journal'
 paperurl: 'http://dredremontes.github.io/files/pivot_clip_BJ.pdf'